C2SM/icon-vis/README.md

 You can install psy-transect with (not officially released yet):

     python -m pip install --user -U git+https://github.com/psyplot/psy-transect

+After creating the virtual environment and installing the requirements, the environment only needs to be activated for future usage.
+Make sure that the path is exported to ~/miniconda3/bin.

 # Example plots
 **mapplot:**